javadbat/jb-image-input/README.md

 ### set config

-config is not something that our component use, it just the config you need in your bridge so you can set it however you want base on your need. we just keep it in component and send it to your uploader and downloader function so you can structure it your self. we just make a defualt structure as following object
+config is not something that our component use, it just the config you need in your bridge so you can set it however you want base on your need. we just keep it in component and send it to your uploader and downloader function so you can structure it your self. we just make a default structure as following object

 ```javascript
 this.config = {